senseiwells/Multiverse/README.md

 You can also specify whether the cloned dimension will have its own custom tickrate manager, for more details read [the creating custom dimensions section](#creating-custom-dimensions).

+Finally, you can also specify a [region area](https://minecraft.wiki/w/Chunk_format) to clone, you may also only specify one region in which case only that region will be cloned, if unspecified the *entire* dimension will be copied.
+This is not recommended as dimensions which take up a lot of storage as it copies *all* region files, and it also may hang your server.

 ### Defining Custom Dimension Types